material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 **Manual execution**

 Executors will be notified each time the system will draw a new frame by the Runtime's `update` event.
-On each frame, the Executor could calculate and set its target's next state.
+The Executor is expected to calculate and set its target's next state on each update event.

 **Delegated execution**

 An Executor could also delegate its work to a platform-native API, like Web Animations or  CoreAnimation.
 The Executor would be responsible for informing the Runtime of two things: when delegated execution will start, and when delegated execution has ended.

 <!--